 - 1 teaspoon salt

-- ½ cup (1 stick) plus 5 tablespoons cold butter cut into small pieces
+- 1/2 cup plus 5 tablespoons butter, cold and cut into small pieces

 - 1 cup confectioners sugar

-- In a medium bowl or your kitchen aid mixer bowl, add the dry ingredients (the first 6 ingredients) and whisk to combine.
+- In a medium sized bowl or the bowl of a mixer, add the dry ingredients (the first 6 ingredients) and whisk to combine.

-- Add the cold butter, and with a pastry cutter or your fingers, break up the butter into small pieces, until it is evenly distributed and the mixture resembles a cornmeal like texture.
+- Cut in the cold butter using a pastry cutter or use your fingers and break up the butter into small pieces.
+Mix until it is evenly distributed and the mixture resembles a cornmeal like texture.

-- Add the liquid ingredients and the lemon zest to the dry ingredients and mix until it is just combined.
+- Add in the liquid ingredients and the lemon zest and mix lightly until it is just combined.
 Do not overmix.

 - Gently add in the blueberries, taking care not to crush them.
 You can also just stick them into the dough if you are having trouble mixing it.

-- In a small bowl, mix the confectioners sugar with the lemon juice and zest, and set aside.
+- Meanwhile prepare the glaze- In a small bowl, mix the confectioners sugar with the lemon juice and zest, and set aside.